 In November 2006, the Regents approved an increase of $962,000 to the budget for the project.
 This increase allowed the second floor of the building to be completed.
 Earlier plans had allowed the space to be built but to be left empty, pending additional funding.
 The Iowa Waste Reduction Center and additional student business incubators would occupy this additional space.
 The increased funding moved the total project budget to $5.6 million.

 The Business and Community Services Building opened in May 2007.
 It was dedicated at 10AM on Saturday, August 25, 2007.
 At the time of its dedication, the buidling housed the John Pappajohn Entrepreneurial Center, the Innovation Incubator, the Student Incubator, the Institute for Decision Making, the Iowa Waste Reduction Center, the Recycling and Reuse Technology Transfer Center, the Intellectual Property Office, and the Office of Technology Transfer and Business Incubation.
 In an August 26, 2007, editorial, the Waterloo Courier, praised the new building:

-The new building is not only a more efficient way of UNI dealing with its business and entrepreneruial endeavors--it's a new symbol of what our state leaders expect from our Regent universities.
+The new building is not only a more efficient way for UNI to deal with its business and entrepreneurial endeavors--it's a new symbol of what our state leaders expect from our Regent universities.